Dante Minniti

-'Dante Minniti is an astronomer born in Santa Fe, Argentina on December 1, 1962.
+'Dante Minniti (born December 1, 1962) is an Argentinian astronomer.
 He has devoted his career to the study of stellar populations, stellar evolution, globular clusters, galaxy formation, gravitational microlensing, exoplanets and astrobiology.
-He has been member of the SuperMACHO Team since 2001 and leader of the VVV Survey along with Phil Lucas since 2006 and of its extended version, the VVVX Survey.
-He has also fostered new scientists, supervising 14 PhD students, 11 Master Students and 17 Postdocs.
-He is Full Professor and was the first Director of the Astronomy Institute at Andrés Bello National University (UNAB), Chile.
+He has been member of the SuperMACHO Team since 2001 and co-leader of both the VVV Survey and VVVX Survey alongside Phil Lucas since 2006.
+He has also supervised 14 PhD students, 11 Master Students, and 17 Postdocs.
+He is full professor and was the first director of the Astronomy Institute at Andrés Bello National University (UNAB), Chile.

-He has published more than 600 papers in peer reviewed journals, yielding an H-index of 89, with more than 33.000 citations.
+He has published over 600 papers in peer reviewed journals, yielding an H-index of 89, with more than 33.000 citations.